 The Best Places to Elope in Sequoia & Kings Canyon National Park

 Choosing the perfect place to tie the knot is so exciting – and when you elope at Sequoia or Kings Canyon National Park, you have countless amazing options!
-The park has pre approved locations where you can have a ceremony, so you’ll need to choose one of these.
-But don’t worry, we can go explore afterwards and take photos at other spots!
+The park has pre-approved locations where you can have a ceremony, so you’ll need to choose one of these.
+But don’t worry, we can go explore afterward and take photos at other spots!